How it got its name

 ECMAScript 1 (June 1997): First version of the standard.

-ECMAScript 2 (June 1998): Small update to keep these standards in sync with the ISO standard.
+ECMAScript 2 (June 1998): Minor editorial updates to keep the standards in sync with ISO standards.

 ECMAScript 3 (December 1999): Added many core features like regular expressions, try/catch exception handling, better string handling, do-while, switch, etc.

-ECMAScript 4 (abandoned in July 2008): A massive upgrade with static typing, modules, namespaces, etc, but it was never finalized and got abandoned.
+ECMAScript 4 (abandoned in July 2008): A massive upgrade with static typing, modules, namespaces, etc, but it was never released.

-ECMAScript 5 (December 2009): Added minor improvements along with JSON support, strict mode, and some array methods.
+ECMAScript 5 (December 2009): Added some array methods, JSON support, strict mode, and many other minor improvements.
+Read More

 ECMAScript 5.1 (June 2011): Small update to keep Ecma and ISO standards in sync.